Lella Kmar: Later life (1922–1942)

 Essaada Palace built by Muhammad V for the sake of Lella Kmar and lived in it until her death.

-After the death of her third husband and his cousins Muhammad VI Habib and Ahmad II assumed the throne, she retracted a little from rule, but she had taken all her rights thanks to what was issued by Muhammad V in addition to that she lived in her palace, which he built for her as he was over her property and was not on the list of properties of the Bey.
+After her third husband died, his cousins Muhammad VI and Ahmad II assumed the throne.
+She then retreated slightly from ruling, but had secured all her rights under Muhammad V's decree.
+She lived in the palace he had built for her, which was not listed as one of the Bey's properties.

-Since she had no children from her husbands, she raised Chedly Haidar, the child of another odalisque.
-Haydar, the last Mayor of Tunis under the Husainid dynasty, inherited and occupied the Essaada Palace until 1953, when he gave it to the Tunisian State.
+As she had no children of her own, she raised Chedly Haidar, the son of another concubine.
+Haidar was the last mayor of Tunis under the Husainid dynasty and occupied the Essaada Palace until he gave it to the Tunisian state in 1953.

-After the death of Ahmad II, her stepson, Muhammad VII Munsif (son of Muhammad V Nasir), assumed the throne, and the latter was unlike her other stepson, Muhammad IV Hadi, when respect was due to her and she was 80 years old at the time.
-It is said that the coronation of Muhammad VII took place inside the bedroom of Lella Kmar in the Esaada Palace instead of the Bardo Palace officially.
-This is because Lella Kmar was his father's wife who raised him since his childhood so she had ordered to crown him in her room due to her health condition and was unable to move to Bardo.
+Following the death of Ahmad II, her stepson Muhammad VII Munsif (son of Muhammad V Nasir) assumed the throne.
+Unlike her other stepson Muhammad IV Hadi, he showed her respect when she was 80 years old.
+It is said that Muhammad VII's coronation took place in Lella Kmar's bedroom in the Esaada Palace instead of the Bardo Palace.
+This is because Lella Kmar, his stepmother, had raised him from childhood and, due to her poor health, had ordered that he be crowned in her room instead of moving to Bardo.

 Weeks later, she died on the night of December 30, 1942, and was buried in Tourbet Al Haydar in the Jellaz Cemetery the next day.